In settings with market power, providing goods directly can generate larger consumer surplus gains than cash and vouchers because of price effects

 Figure 2 Counterfactual estimation results: Price per litre in the private market (left), share of households consuming milk (middle), and change in consumer surplus (right)

-Compared to an equivalent-cash transfer regime, direct provision increases prices by US$ 0.31 (or 2%) and has 3 percentage point more households consuming milk.
-Furthermore, consumer surplus is US$ 0.12 lower (2% of the average consumer surplus).
+Compared to an equivalent-cash transfer regime, direct provision increases prices by MX$0.31 (or 2%) and has 3 percentage point more households consuming milk.
+Furthermore, consumer surplus is MX$0.12 lower (2% of the average consumer surplus).
 Even though the standard economic intuition that cash weakly dominates direct provision absent price changes still holds – because consumers choose how much to and which brands to suit their preferences – the pro-competitive effect of having the government as a competitor lowers prices by enough to generate a consumer surplus increase.
 Moreover, most of these surplus gains accrue to the poorest individuals, highlighting the programme’s redistributive nature.

 The comparison with vouchers for private milk yields similar results, but since prices increase even more than with cash (given that they can only be spent on milk), consumer surplus is lower with milk vouchers than with cash transfer.